mandolyte/uw-journal/apps/gatewayAdmin/Comprehensive Test Document.md

 Expected result on client:
 - all three cards will show "File not found" and the action tooltip saying "Use tC Create to create file".

-## Test 5 - all resources and manifests
+## Test 5 - All scripture resources and manifests
-In this test, create all repos for all resource types and add at least one book to the manifest.
+In this test, create all repos for all scripture resource types and add at least one book to the manifest.

 Expected result on server:
 - All repos created and manifests are valid
+- NOTE: if a book is not added to the manifest, it will have the Invalid sticker applied to it.

 Expected result on client:
-- All statuses and actions are appropriate, namely, book missing in the manifest or file not found (depending on whether a book was added)
+- Statuses and actions are appropriate, namely, book missing in the manifest or file not found (depending on whether a book was added)

+## Test 6 - TA and TW resources and manifests
+In this test, create repos for Translation Academy and Translation Words.

+Expected result on server:
+- All repos created and manifests are valid

+Expected result on client:
+- The status will read "See TWL error" and "See TN error", respectively.
+- The action icon will be the "blocked" icon.
+- The tooltip will read either "Use tC Create to create translation word list" for TWL or "Use tC Create to create translation notes" for TA.

+## Test 7 - All OBS resources and manifests
+In this test, create all repos for all resource types.
+Since OBS resources only have a single file, the manifest will be created with that single file.

+Expected result on server:
+- All repos created and manifests are valid.

+Expected result on client:
+- All statuses will state "file not found".
+- The view action tooltip will state Use tC Create to

+Actual (2021-12-29): OBS shares TA and TW with scripture.
+However, it is not picking up the existence of the two repos.
+It will let me click the "create repo" icon button, but nothing changes.

-## Test 6 - Add a missing manifest
+## Test 7 - Add a missing manifest
 To one of the repos,
 - delete the manifest.
 - create the manifest.